Learn More and ApplyPhysical Education (BSPE)

 • achieving a satisfactory score on the CLEP examination

-Please note: The Modern Language Competence Requirement is not required for students in the Early Childhood Education: SCPS Joint Program (BAECE) program.
-Modern Languages courses with an E-designation are taught in English and may not be applied to the Modern Language Requirement.
+Please note: Modern Languages courses with an E-designation are taught in English and may not be applied to the Modern Language Requirement.
+Modern Languages courses with an E-designation are taught in English and may not be applied to the Language for Liberal Studies Option.

 For further information regarding satisfactory scores and possible credit from the DePaul placement, AP, CLEP, or IB examinations, please contact the Office of the University Registrar.